 Tamur Tohver’s presentation at International Federation for Theatre Research yearly conference in Galway, in July 2021, based on Tamur’s PhD research on performing arts at Manchester Metropolitan University.

-2 how to elevate the performing craft to a level where duality (entertainment oriented at materialistic goals) is transformed to an elevated inner state, dissolving blockages in both the actor’s performance and the reception of the spectator, lifting an ordinary performance to the level of ceremony.
+how to elevate the performing craft to a level where duality (entertainment oriented at materialistic goals) is transformed to an elevated inner state, dissolving blockages in both the actor’s performance and the spectator’s reception, lifting an ordinary performance to the level of ceremony.

 I rely here not only on my four decades of experience in theatre, coaching and yoga, but will draw on the discoveries and conclusions of other scholars, expanding the subject first from the director’s point of view and then, from the observer’s – from self-cultivation approach.
 This will also expound how and why I created the Zero Zone praxis.

 The work of actor and performing arts scholar Meyer-Dinkgräfe, PhD confirms that the performance can reach higher states of consciousness and engage the spectator in more profound levels of imagination, where dualities disappear.
 Simply put – in this state the spectator is disengaged from all surroundings and therefore liberated from material blockages (sense of space and time), but also from personal ego-based prejudices, attitudes, pettiness, ignorance, judgement etc. As the spectator receives their experiences organically via the performer (co-living (Stanislavski) the life of the character), the performer’s absorption into the character should be near absolute (studies have shown that during performance, the actor is only approximately 20% aware of the surroundings outside the limits of the production, both mentally and physically).